Piercing the Veil in Texas

 Implications for Series LLCs

 A series LLC (as opposed to a traditional LLC) allows for different compartments or series that are insulated from the assets and liabilities of other series within the company.
-While not technically separate legal entities, these individual series nonetheless behave as subcompanies capable of doing business independently of the company at large, entering into contracts, and holding title to property.
+While not technically separate legal entities, these individual series nonetheless behave as subcompanies capable of doing business independently of the company at large.
+They enter into contracts and hold title to property.
 There is not yet published Texas case law on this subject, although extensive precedent exists from other jurisdictions to which a Texas court may look for guidance in the series context.
 It is our view that even if a particular series is pierced, the other series within the company should remain intact.

 What if documentation for an LLC or other entity has not been attended to for years?
-Fortunately, it is legal to go back in time and document a company’s activities, so long as this is not linked to actual fraud.
+It is legal to go back in time and document (or re-document) a company’s activities so long as this is not linked to actual fraud.
 Such documents are signed by the members as of a retroactive effective date, regardless of the date of actual signature.

 Paying Franchise Taxes

 Failing to pay Texas franchise tax and subsequent loss of the company’s charter can be disastrous for asset protection.
-Note the following from the Tax Code:
+The Tax Code reads:

 (a) If the corporate privileges of a corporation are forfeited for the failure to file a report or pay a tax or penalty, each director or officer of the corporation is liable for each debt of the corporation that is created or incurred in this state after the date on which the report, tax, or penalty is due and before the corporate privileges are revived.
 The liability includes liability for any tax or penalty imposed by this chapter on the corporation that becomes due and payable after the date of the forfeiture.